-Within this generation, we don’t have a lot of defense mechanisms for the way we show, give, and receive love.
-Especially, when half the time it’s to retract a couple of thousand RTs, resulting in you going viral, and how hard is to actually maintain a relationship, without giving up at the first sign of failure, through disagreement.
+Within this generation, we don’t have a lot of defense mechanisms for the way we show, give and receive love.
+Especially, when half the time it’s to reach the milestone of gaining a couple of thousand RTs resulting in you going viral, hiding how hard it can be to actually maintain a relationship without giving up at the first sign of failure and because of a disagreement.

 Our generation is the change of time, and how exactly we’ve developed with the concept of falling in love, being in love and what that entails.
 I dug deep into a few 20 somethings lives, their perspectives and sides of what love truly means to them.

 “If I could talk to my future child right now, I’d tell them that God is love and whoever you’re with should love you like that.”

 If I could define love in any way…

 “I think it would be like how Jesus showed love for us.
 By that, I mean self-sacrifice for one another and even when they don’t feel like it.”